1900 Galveston hurricane: Caribbean

 Antigua reported a severe thunderstorm passing over on August 30, with lower barometric pressures and 2.6 in of rain on the island.
 In Puerto Rico, the storm produced winds up to 43 mph at San Juan.
 In Jamaica, heavy rainfall from the storm caused all rivers to swell.
 Floodwaters severely damaged banana plantations and washed away miles of railroads.
-Damage estimates ranged in the thousands of British pounds.
+Damages were in the thousands of British pounds.
 Heavy rains fell in Cuba in association with the cyclone, including a peak 24-hour total of 12.58 in in the city of Santiago de Cuba.
 The city experienced its worst weather since 1877.
 The southern end of the city was submerged with about 5 ft of water.
 Firefighters and police rescued and aided stranded residents.
 St. George, a German steamer, ran aground at Daiquirí.
 A telegraph from the mayor of Trinidad, who was asking for assistance from the U.S. occupation government, indicated that the storm destroyed all crops and left many people destitute.

 United States

-The Great Galveston hurricane made landfall on September 8, 1900, near Galveston, Texas.
-It had estimated winds of 140 mph at landfall, making the cyclone a Category 4 storm on the modern day Saffir–Simpson scale.

 The hurricane caused great loss of life, with a death toll of between 6,000 and 12,000 people; the number most cited in official reports is 8,000, giving the storm the third-highest number of deaths of all Atlantic hurricanes, after the Great Hurricane of 1780 and Hurricane Mitch in 1998.
 The Galveston hurricane of 1900 is the deadliest natural disaster to strike the United States.
 This loss of life can be attributed to the fact that officials for the Weather Bureau in Galveston brushed off the reports and they did not realize the threat.

-More than US$34 million in damage occurred throughout the United States, with about US$30 million in Galveston County, Texas, alone.
-If a similar storm struck in 2010, damage would total approximately US$104.33 billion (2010 USD), based on normalization, a calculation that takes into account changes in inflation, wealth, and population.
-In comparison, the costliest United States hurricanes - Hurricane Katrina in 2005 and Hurricane Harvey in 2017 - both caused about US$125 billion in damage.
+More than US$34 million in damages occurred throughout the United States, with about US$30 million in Galveston County, Texas, alone.
+If a similar storm struck in 2010, damages would total approximately US$104.33 billion (2010 USD), based on normalization, a calculation that takes into account changes in inflation, wealth, and population.
+In comparison, the costliest United States hurricanes - Hurricane Katrina in 2005 and Hurricane Harvey in 2017 - both caused about US$125 billion in damages.

 The hurricane occurred before the practice of assigning official code names to tropical storms was instituted, and thus it is commonly referred to under a variety of descriptive names.
 Typical names for the storm include the Galveston hurricane of 1900, the Great Galveston hurricane, and, especially in older documents and publications, the Galveston Flood.
 It is often referred to by Galveston locals as the Great Storm of 1900 or the 1900 Storm.